Dog daycare services are very much in demand for a variety of reasons. For one, most couples work and more single people than ever now have pets.

-Overall, people lead very busy, hectic lives that take them away from home for long periods of time.
+Overall, people lead busy, hectic lives that take them away from home for long periods of time.
 And as people increasingly consider their pets their children, they often don’t want to leave their companion animals alone for several hours a day.

 Dog Daycare Business Checklist

 It is always a good idea to research the kinds of related services and facilities available in the community in which you want to launch your business.
-Not only will this give you an idea of what it will take to succeed, you might consider offering services that others do not, to get a paw up on the competition.
+Not only will this give you an idea of what it will take to succeed, but you might also consider offering services that others do not, to get a paw up on the competition.

 Otherwise, the first thing anyone starting any kind of business must do is to come up with a business plan.

 - Location (your home, or an outside facility that you may rent or purchase)

 - Startup costs, and how you may obtain these funds (a loan, investors, etc.)

 - Mission statement outlining your business purpose and goals